hkotek/hkotek.com/_posts/2023-11-06-text-to-images-models-biases.md

 [^1]: The images included in this post were generated between October 30 and November 5, 2023.
 [^2]: Most of the images here come from Stable Diffusion XL, since there is no limit on the number of images it will let one generate.
 I tried some of the same prompts with Dall-E but soon ran out of free tokens.
 The observations I make here seem to apply to both models equally, but caveats apply.
 [^3]: Throughout, I am showing you the first (or sometimes, first and second) images I generated for each prompt.
-I am not cherry-picking -- I generated far too images and it too far too long to try to generate more than just the one per prompt (two, sometimes, if I was extra curious for some reason).
+I am not cherry-picking --- I generated far too images and it took far too long to try to generate more than just the one per prompt (two, sometimes, if I was extra curious for some reason).